Indiana Crossroads Conference

 The latest conference changes have occurred with Cascade leaving the Indiana Crossroads Conference in 2024 to rejoin their west central Indiana rivals in the Western Indiana Conference.
 Covenant Christian moved from the Circle City Conference into the Indiana Crossroads Conference for the 2024–2025 academic year.

-In July 2025, Greenwood Christian and Heritage Christian will join the Indiana Crossroads Conference, replacing Beech Grove, Monrovia, Speedway, and Triton Central, who are leaving to form the new Hoosier Legends Conference.
+In July 2025, Greenwood Christian and Heritage Christian joined the Indiana Crossroads Conference, replacing Beech Grove, Monrovia, Speedway, and Triton Central, who left to form the new Hoosier Legends Conference.

+A combined 34 IHSAA state championships have been won between the six current schools.